joshp23/YOURLS-PUNS/README.md

 # YOURLS-PUNS
-Plugin update notificaiton system for YOURLS
+Plugin update notification system for YOURLS

 This plugin will check for plugin updates for any plugin that
 -  Is hosted on a supported host